johnfmorton/ss-twitter-feed/README.md

 ## SS Twitter Feed Overview

-A plugin for Craft CMS that allows you to retrive your Twitter timeline.
+A plugin for Craft CMS that allows you to retrieve your Twitter timeline.

 ## Configuring SS Twitter Feed